Syslifters/offsec-tools/README.md

 <br/>
 ## FAQ
 ### Which version of the tools do you use?
 When creating a release, we use the latest version from the official repository of the respective tool.
-You can check the version in the respective commit message, which points to the latest commit in the official repository.
+You can check the version in the commit message, which points to the latest commit in the official repository.

 ### How often do you plan to create a release?
 We have fully automated the steps required to create a release using a build pipeline.
 We therefore plan to create a release once a week.